 The impact of a head-on collision is made of the mass and momentum of two vehicles both typically going at speeds higher than 50 miles an hour.
 Violent head-on collisions often cause cars to roll over, catch on fire or fly off the roadway.
 This increases the likelihood of more serious injuries.
 Also, with many head-on collisions, a car might drift over the centerline quickly giving the other driver no chance to take defensive actions.

 The violence of a head-on collision increases the chance that the injuries will be severe and the risk of death high.
 Because of this, head-on collisions have common injuries associated with it:

 - Blunt Force Trauma

 - Internal Injuries/Bleeding

-Losses and Damages that Come from Head-On Collisions
+Losses and Damages that Come from Head-On Crashes

 In any accident, a person is entitled to certain monetary damages from the at-fault driver.
 This usually comes from an insurance company that is often reluctant to pay a reasonable amount for the losses sustained.

 However, the law allows for an injured person to claim certain financial losses as damages.
-Under Florida law if you are involved in a head-on collision are severely injured, you are entitle to certain damages.
+Under Florida law a person involved in a head-on collision, and injured, you are entitled to certain damages.
 They are: